opensha/ucerf3-etas-launcher/doc/eq_response_instructions.md

 By default, only the given event will be included and the simulations will start immediately after the event.
 You can include foreshocks and aftershocks with `--days-before <days>`, `--hours-before <hours>`, `--days-after <days>`, `--hours-after <hours>`, and/or `--end-now` (the latter fetches all aftershocks up until the current moment and starts simulations at that time).

 There are a few ways to describe finite fault surfaces.
-ShakeMap surfaces are currently supplied, use `--finite-surf-shakemap` if such a surface exists.
+ShakeMap surfaces are currently recommended if available, use `--finite-surf-shakemap` if such a surface exists.
 You can also specify custom surfaces (e.g. drawn through seismicity) by following instructions [here](configuring_simulations.md#building-your-own-custom-surface).

 You'll probably want to run simulations on USC HPC, so include [those options](configuring_simulations.md#hpc-options) as well.